Barbara Riegel: Career

-Riegel started her academic career as a Lecturer in the School of Nursing at San Diego State University in 1984, and then served there as an Adjunct Faculty till 1995, as an associate professor till 1998, and as professor till 2002.
-She is currently a professor Emerita at San Diego State University.
-She held her next appointment at the University of Pennsylvania as an associate professor in 2002, and was promoted to professor (Professor Emerita) in School of Nursing at University of Pennsylvania Philadelphia in 2008 where she held the Edith Clemmer Steinbright Professor of Gerontology chair until her retirement in 2021.
+Riegel started her academic career as a lecturer in the School of Nursing at San Diego State University in 1984, and then served there as an adjunct faculty till 1995, as an associate professor till 1998, and as professor till 2002.
+She is currently a professor emerita at San Diego State University.
+She held her next appointment at the University of Pennsylvania as an associate professor in 2002, and was promoted to professor (Professor Emerita) in School of Nursing at University of Pennsylvania Philadelphia in 2008, where she held the Edith Clemmer Steinbright Professor of Gerontology chair until her retirement in 2021.
 During her tenure at the University of Pennsylvania, she also held visiting appointments at Seattle University, Linköping University in Sweden, and the University of Rome Tor Vergata, Italy.
 She has also been serving as a Professorial Fellow at Australian Catholic University, Mary MacKillop Institute for Health Research since 2016.

-From 1991 till 1995, she was appointed as Managing Director for the Clinical Research Department at Sharp HealthCare San Diego.
-At San Diego State University, she held appointment as the Director of Research for the School of Nursing from 2000 to 2002.
-At University of Pennsylvania, as Interim Division Chair Family and Community Health Division from 2009 to 2010, and as Director of Biobehavioral Research Center from 2011 to 2016.
+From 1991 to 1995, she was appointed as managing director for the Clinical Research Department at Sharp HealthCare San Diego.
+At San Diego State University, she held appointment as the director of research for the School of Nursing from 2000 to 2002.
+At the University of Pennsylvania, as interim division chair of the Family and Community Health Division from 2009 to 2010, and as director of the Biobehavioral Research Center from 2011 to 2016.

-Riegel’s clinical roles include her appointment as a Staff Nurse of Intensive and Coronary Care Units at Missouri Baptist Hospital St. Louis in 1974, and at Barnes Hospital of Washington University School of Medicine St. Louis in 1975.
-From 1983 till 1989, she was appointed by Scripps Clinic and Research Foundation La Jolla as Clinical Nurse Specialist, and also continued private practice as a Clinical Nurse Specialist in San Diego.
-She held appointment as an Advisor for Heart Failure Program Living Independently for Elders (LIFE) Program from 2013 till 2015.
+Riegel’s clinical roles include her appointment as a staff nurse of intensive and coronary care units at Missouri Baptist Hospital St. Louis in 1974, and at Barnes Hospital of Washington University School of Medicine St. Louis in 1975.
+From 1983 till 1989, she was appointed by Scripps Clinic and Research Foundation La Jolla as Clinical Nurse Specialist, and also continued private practice as a clinical nurse specialist in San Diego.
+She held appointment as an advisor for Heart Failure Program Living Independently for Elders (LIFE) Program from 2013 till 2015.

 Riegel has also served in numerous elected leadership positions in several different professional organizations.
-She was the Organizer and Director Community Health Organization in United States Army from 1977 till 1978, as Clinical Researcher / Senior Clinical Scientist at Sharp HealthCare San Diego from 1990 till 2002, as a Fulbright Senior Scholar – Australia from 2007 till 2008, as Internal Advisory Board member for Penn Institute on Aging (IOA) from 2011 till 2013, and as Fulbright Specialist from 2010 till 2015.
-She has been a Senior Fellow, Leonard Davis Institute University of Pennsylvania since 2003, and as Co-Director for the International Center for Self-Care Research since 2018.
+She was the organizer and director of the Community Health Organization in the United States Army from 1977 till 1978, as clinical researcher and senior clinical scientist at Sharp HealthCare San Diego from 1990 till 2002, as a Fulbright Senior Scholar – Australia from 2007 till 2008, as Internal Advisory Board member for Penn Institute on Aging (IOA) from 2011 till 2013, and as Fulbright Specialist from 2010 till 2015.
+She has been a senior fellow, Leonard Davis Institute University of Pennsylvania since 2003, and is co-director for the International Center for Self-Care Research since 2018.